CBSR-Biobank/biobank-ng/documents/install.md

 ## Ubuntu Service

-The application can be made into an Ubuntu service so that it starts when the computer restarts.
+The application can be made into an Ubuntu service so that it starts when the computer boots.

 Follow these steps:

 1. Create the following file and place it in `/etc/systemd/system/biobank.service` (root access required):